Article · May 1, 2026

 Phased migrations with per-phase verification gates

 Most refactors that go wrong go wrong because somebody decided to do it all at once.
 Six files of form code converted from useState to React Hook Form in one commit.
 Twenty edge functions ported from the v1 SDK to v2 in one branch.
 A backend rewrite from REST to GraphQL shipped on a Tuesday.
-Each one of those is a real story I have either been pulled into to fix or watched a team try to recover from over a week.
+Each of those is a real story I have either been pulled into to fix or watched a team try to recover from over the course of a week.

 When to phase and when to big-bang

-2. The test coverage is comprehensive enough that a regression triggers a red CI within minutes.
+Two conditions genuinely argue for big-bang: the change is purely mechanical (a function rename across the codebase, no semantic change) and your test coverage is comprehensive enough that a regression triggers a red CI within minutes.

 The shape of a phase

-Each phase has the same five pieces, in this order:
+Five pieces, in this order:

 1. A target.
-One file or one well-bounded unit of work (e.g. “convert EditProfileForm.tsx from useState to RHF, including the matching test file”).
+One file, or one well-bounded unit of work (e.g., “convert EditProfileForm.tsx from useState to RHF, including the matching test file”).

 3. The implementation.
-The actual code change, however generated.
+The actual code change.

 4. A gate.
 The verification step that decides whether the next phase dispatches.